123kieran/Mobile_App_Dev_2/README.md

 - The app must be more than a simple information app.
 It must have interactivity as part of the design.

+# Submission Requirement:
+Your App must be submitted for certification on the Windows Store

+# Windows Store Link

 # UWP FamilyGuy SoundBoard
 For my project, I have decided to make a soundboard.
 The soundboard will consist of sounds from various characters from the Tv Series Family Guy.
 The user can navigate between characters and choose a sound to play.
 The user can simply click/tap on an image to play a sound.